How to Rank Numbers in Google Sheets Using Sparklines

 =SPARKLINE(B2,{"charttype","bar";"max",MAX(B$2:B)})

 We will copy this formula down through row 6.
-The row number for B2 will increase by one for each row, while the range B$2:B will not since the $ makes it a fixed reference.
-Fixing the reference creates the following sparklines.
+The row number for B2 will increase by one for each row (e.g., B3, B4), while the range B$2:B will not since the $ makes it a fixed reference.
+This new formula creates the following sparklines.

 Bar chart sparklines showing relative amounts